needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 #### ActiveCamera recording not available with SRPs

 **Limitation:** The use of a Scriptable Render Pipeline ([SRP](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html)) in your project prevents you from setting ActiveCamera as the source of the recording in the [Movie Recorder](RecorderMovie.md#targeted-camera-source-properties) and the [Image Sequence Recorder](RecorderImage.md#targeted-camera-source-properties).
 This render pipeline limitation applies to all SRPs including Unity's High Definition Render Pipeline ([HDRP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest)) and Universal Render Pipeline ([URP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest)).
-For the same reason, the [AOV Recorder](RecorderAOV.md#source-camera), which requires HDRP, doesn't include the ActiveCamera option by design.

 **Workaround:** You can use a Tagged Camera for the recording.
 In your project, add a [Tag](https://docs.unity3d.com/Manual/Tags.html) to the camera you want to record through, and then in the Recorder Settings, select TaggedCamera and specify your camera's Tag.